nfisher1226/audioct/README.md

 ape2mp3.sh: Converts a directory of ape files to mp3 (calls ape2wav and
 	wav2mp3 in succession)
+ape2ogg.sh: Converts a directory of ape files to mp3 (calls ape2wav and
+	wav2ogg in succession)
 ape2wav.sh: Converts a directory of ape files to wav flac2mp3.sh: Converts a directory of flac files to mp3 flac2ogg.sh: Converts a directory of flac files to ogg